Emotional fitness involves understanding and implementing the following skills and theories into your life:

 Emotions are rational

 Many of us might have been brought up to think that emotions are irrational.
-If emotions obey natural laws of action reaction, then they are rational.
+However, if emotions obey natural laws of action reaction, then they are rational.
 They are part of an ordered world and have their own reason and logic.
-For the sake of EmotFit we define emotions as the sum total of all the physical, chemical, biological and social rhythms going on in the body and the individual's interaction with their immediate environment at any given time.
+For the sake of EmotFit we define emotions as the sum total of all the physical, chemical, biological and social rhythms going on in the body, and the individual's interaction with their immediate environment at any given time.

 Processing, channelling emotion

 Emotions that are stored in the body can be processed and the released energy channelled constructively.
-There are a lot of different methods of processing such as counselling, personal reflection and various forms of psychotherapy, but we are mainly interested in the channelling of those processed emotions.
-The focus is on channelling the energy released into improving body grip and facial motility.
+There are a lot of different methods of processing, such as counselling, personal reflection and various forms of psychotherapy, but we do not dwell on any of them because there is already a massive industry focused on these.
+We are only interested in the channelling of emotions once they have been processed, with a focus on channelling that into improving body grip and facial motility.

 Coherent and incoherent emotion